kayla-manning/state-abortions/README.md

 # Abortion Policy Spillover: When Policy Consequences Contradict the Intent
 ## Kayla Manning

 This repository contains the code for my joint thesis in Statistics and Government.
-You can read the final draft at [`final_thesis.pdf`](final_thesis.pdf).
+You can read the final draft at [`thesis_final.pdf`](thesis_final.pdf).

 ## Important files / directories